Monday, March 28, 2011

 Feb 2011.
 Under the Red Verandah, Tancred St / Worcester St, pre Feb 22 quake

 Christchurch hospitality focus.
-Tancred St / Worcester St: National State of Emergency, 29.03.11.
-Exactly 5 weeks post 22 Feb, M6.3 Killer Quake, Under The Red Verandah restaurant restarted as After The Red Verandah, a microcosm of quaked hospitality in Christchurch.
-The old, 2 storey restaurant was damaged by the Feb 22 Killer Quake, soon demolished.
+Tancred St / Worcester St: National State-of-Emergency, 29.03.11.
+Exactly five weeks post 22 February 2011 quake, Under The Red Verandah restaurant restarted as After The Red Verandah, a microcosm of quaked-hospitality in Christchurch.
+The old two-storey restaurant was damaged by the 22 February 2011 quake & was soon demolished.
 While dining, some people were cut by flying glass.
-All that was left, a heap of rubble behind a steel mesh fence cordon.
+All that was left: a rubble-heap behind a steel-mesh-fence-cordon.

 29.03.11.
 Orange, plastic, road cones, steel mesh fence cordon.
 Under The Red Verandah, Tancred St / Worcester St, demolished post Feb 22 quake, national state of emergency